stanford-crfm/mistral/docs/tutorials/gcp_plus_kubernetes.rst

     cd mistral
     wandb init

+Add the API key from `https://wandb.ai/authorize<https://wandb.ai/site>`_ to the file ``/home/.wandb/auth`` to allow communication with Weights and Biases.
+If you don't want to store your API key on the persistent volume, you can look into using `Kubernetes Secrets<https://cloud.google.com/kubernetes-engine/docs/concepts/secret>`_.

 Follow the instructions for authorizing Weights and Biases, as in the :doc:`installation <../getting_started/install>` section.

 Running A Training Job